J0s3f/bt747/trunk/BT747/README.txt

 You need the full package or install rxtx yourself.

 The 'RUN_RXTX.bat' file should work (or need minor adaptations).

+This works immediately in most cases.
 ===============================================================

 ============== Windows: Using WIN32COMM ===================
-To run on 'windows', you should install WIN32COMM for java to get things going rapidly.
+You can also use WIN32COMM for java on windows.
-You need to install Java 1.4.X too.
+In that case, you may need to install Java 1.4.X too.

 Find some instructions (for another java version) here: http://www.cs.uml.edu/~fredm/courses/91.305-fall04/javasetup.shtml